atcollab/at/docs/p/Primer.md

      Z.shape: (6, 3, 1, 200)

-Now the same plot can be obtaiined with:
+Now the same plot can be obtained with:

 ```python